 It was in those days of exploration that God graciously directed us to much-needed hope, particularly through the work of Dr. Karyn Purvis and the Institute for Child Development at TCU.
 Dr. Purvis was a leading voice in developmental psychology, an advocate for “children from hard places,” and the co-author of the best-selling book “The Connected Child.”
 But more than that, Dr. Purvis was a faithful follower of Jesus.
 In “Created to Connect,” a companion to “The Connected Child,” Dr. Purvis wrote of her vision to see the study guide used as a tool, “to see churches everywhere better informed and more fully equipped to empower parents to connect with their children and grow spiritually.”
 We were blessed to have found this most important beginning to Show Hope’s Pre+Post Adoption Support.

-Show Hope’s early passion to care for the whole child through the Church eventually led down a path that birthed what is now the Empowered to Connect Conference and Simulcast.
-This global, two-day event is designed to equip churches, parents, caregivers, and professionals with practical ways to better understand the needs of children with difficult beginnings, in order to help them heal and become all that God created them to be.
+Show Hope’s early passion to care for the whole child through the Church eventually led down a path that birthed what is now the Hope for the Journey Conference (previously the Empowered to Connect Conference).
+This global, one-day event is designed to equip churches, parents, caregivers, and professionals with practical ways to better understand the needs of children with difficult beginnings, in order to help them heal and become all that God created them to be.
 Beyond the conference itself, God has allowed us to provide scholarships for more than 900 professionals who are seeking formal training in Trust-Based Relational Intervention® (TBRI®), “an attachment-based, trauma-informed intervention that is designed to meet the complex needs of vulnerable children.”
 We have great hope that providing these scholarships will exponentially multiply the impact of this important work in caring well for children, and even more so, these professionals—through strategic training—can be a glimmer of hope to families in need of healing.